 THC binds to consumers' internal receptors, namely the CB1 and CB2, inducing the physical effects and "head high."
 With HEMP, however, it has little natural ability to bind to either receptor.

 Instead, cannabidiol has a controlling influence on other non-cannabinoid receptors in the body.
 This includes influencing receptors that control anxiety, ion channels and has even been noted to serve as an anti-cancer.
 HEMP can affect several other receptors as well as serve as a reuptake inhibitor and as an allosteric modulator.

 In short, hemp has the potential to influence your body in a variety of ways.

 Myth: HEMP Oil Will Get Me High

-Flower is undoubtedly an option, but a growing number of products are offering consumers a way to get their HRMP without smoking.
-This includes vapes, where HEMP-heavy carts can be found in plenty of shops and online stores today, with more expected to arrive over time.
+Flower is undoubtedly an option, but a growing number of products are offering consumers a way to get their hemp without smoking.
+This includes vapes, where hemp-heavy carts can be found in plenty of shops and online stores today, with more expected to arrive over time.

 Some of the more popular options include edibles for those seeking a discreet, delayed and prolonged effect.
 Meanwhile, topicals provide an option for those seeking centralized treatment without getting any cannabis in their bloodstream.

 Think of it this way: If THC can do it, so can hemp.

 Fact: Dosing is Different for Everyone